TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: Acknowledgement

 \section{Acknowledgement}

 TDC'22 is sponsored by IEEE Council on Electronic Design Automation (CEDA) and ACM Special Interest Group on Design Automation (SIGDA).

 -20pt plus -1fil

 \begin{IEEEbiography}[{ }]{Zhenge Jia} is currently a Postdoc in the Department of Computer Science and Engineering at the University of Notre Dame.
 He obtained his Ph.D. degree in Electrical and Computer Engineering at the University of Pittsburgh in 2022.
 He received his B.S. degree in Engineering and Computer Science at Australian National University in 2017.
 His research interests include personalized deep learning and on-device deep learning in healthcare.
-He published more than 10 papers in Nature Machine Intelligence, DAC, ICCAD, TCAD, and IJCAI. \end{IEEEbiography}
+He published more than 10 papers in Nature Machine Intelligence, DAC, ICCAD, TCAD, IJCAI and received the Second Place Award in Ph.D.
+Forum at DAC 2023.
+He has served as TPC member in ICCAD and reviewer for TCAD, TNNLS, Nature Scientific Reports, JETC, TCPS, ESL, TCAS-II, etc. \end{IEEEbiography}

 -10pt plus -1fil

 \begin{IEEEbiography}[{ }]{Dawei Li} is currently an assistant professor at South Central Minzu University.
 He received his B.S. degree from Wuhan University of Science and Technology in 2010, and his Ph.D. degree from Huazhong University of Science and Technology in 2017, both in Electrical Engineering.
 His current research interests include Low-power front-end, LDO, and VCOs. \end{IEEEbiography} -10pt plus -1fil